 Community forest agreements in BC are granted only to legal entities representing community interests.
 These may be a local government, an Indian Band (as defined under the Canada Indian Act), or a society, cooperative, or corporation that is community controlled and representative of community interests.
 They give the holder exclusive rights to harvest Crown timber on a specific land base (area based) and may grant the right to manage and charge fees for non-timber botanical products and any other prescribed forest products.
 Agreements are granted for a period of 25 years, replaceable every 10 years.
 Planning requirements are flexible enough to accommodate broadly based community objectives and allow for innovative and unconventional forest management practices.

-Information on the details of the Community Forest Agreement tenure can be found through the following links:
+Information on the details of the Community Forest Agreement tenure can be found at this link

 The Provincial Government’s Goals for the Community Forest Program